chauff/IN4325/lecturesAppliedNLP.md

 ### Software

 A number of open-source retrieval toolkits exist.
 They have different strengths and weaknesses.
-Which ones are applicable to your project depend to some extent in your *taste* of programming languages and the kind of retrieval models you are after:
+Which ones are applicable to your project depend to some extent in your *taste* of programming languages and the kind of NLP task you are working on:

 ### Open Source Natural Language Processing Tools